LeechFeather Leech

 Hackle: MFC Barred Schlappen

-Fish under an indicator at various depths or with slow strips on sinking lines.
-The schlappen fibers undulate with minimal movement, creating lifelike action whether drifted or actively retrieved.
+How to Fish It: Fish under indicator at various depths or with slow strips on sinking lines, letting schlappen fibers undulate with minimal movement creating lifelike action.